bullette007/bullette007.github.io/book/_sources/01_Introduction.md

 ##### Christmas

-Last lecture before christmas brake on 20.12.2022.
+Last lecture before christmas brake on 18.12.2024.

 +++ {"slideshow": {"slide_type": "subslide"}}

 ##### Exam

-Can be oral or written (depends a bit on number of participants).<br>
-Date for potential written exam: Monday 11.03.2024 11:00 - 12:00.
-NTI Hörsaal (Nachrichtentechnik)
+Will be oral - contact me for an examination appointment.

 +++ {"slideshow": {"slide_type": "subslide"}}